frankframework/frank-manual/docs/source/deploying/jms.rst

 Vendor specific library
 -----------------------

 The Java class referenced in the ``type`` field, the queue connection factory, is in a vendor-specific queueing library.
 From the 9.0 release of the Frank!Framework onwards, the queueing library is not in the standard Docker image of the Frank!Framework.
 Frank developers may or may not add this library to customer-specific Docker images.
-The location of the queueing library is the same as the location of the database library: ``/usr/local/tomcat/lib`` or ``/opt/frank/resources``, see :ref:`deployingDatabaseDriver` for more information.
+The location of the queueing library is the same as the location of the database library: ``/opt/frank/drivers``, see :ref:`deployingDatabaseDriver` for more information.

 The following table shows for a few vendors where to find the queueing library: